christianalfoni/C/README.md

 - Note that constructors only take one argument, which is options.
 This is by design, constructors should only handle objects as values are better defined in an object than passing them directly to the constructor.
 If not options are passed, it will be an empty object, no need to *options = options || {}*

 # Why build it?
-I have been uneasy of the idea of inheritance in JavaScript, it has some issues.
-I was initially a fan of how Backbone handles inhertiance, though it also misses some pieces.
-F.ex. all complex objects defined er shared between instances, you have no private variables when defining your object etc.
+I have been uneasy with the idea of inheritance in JavaScript, it has some issues.
+I was initially a fan of how Backbone handles inheritance, though it also misses some pieces.
+F.ex. all complex objects defined are shared between instances, you have no private variables when defining your object etc.

-Though I do love the syntax of defining an object as an object "extend({ init: function () {}}), it just will not work due to a function constructor i the only thing that can truly dupliacate itself.
-Trying to clone objects correctly in any scenario is just to difficult, if even possible.
+Though I do love the syntax of defining an object as an object *extend({ init: function () {}})*, it just will not work due to a function constructor being the only thing that can truly duplicate itself without causing shared state (shared complex objects).
+Trying to clone objects correctly in any scenario is just very difficult, if even possible.